nodezyx/angularsocketss/README.md

 const msg = {
   text: "Choose one:",
-  footer: "From Elaina with love 💜",
+  footer: "From Mr Frank with love 💜",
   buttons,
   headerType: 1
 };